Palisade: Colonial America

 Palisaded settlements were common in Colonial North America, for protection against indigenous peoples and wild animals.
-The English settlements in Jamestown, Virginia (1607), Cupids, Newfoundland (1610) and Plymouth, Massachusetts (1620) were all originally fortified surrounded by palisades.
+The English settlements in Jamestown, Virginia (1607), Cupids, Newfoundland (1610) and Plymouth, Massachusetts (1620) were all originally fortifications that were surrounded by palisades.

 Such defensive palisades were also frequently used in New France.
 In addition, colonial architecture used vertical palings as the walls of houses, in what was called poteaux en terre construction.
 Some 18th-century houses in this style survive in Ste.
 Genevieve, Missouri, initially settled by French colonists from the Illinois Country to the east of the Mississippi River.

 Ottoman Empire

 A "palanka" was a type of wooden fort constructed of palisades, built by the Ottoman Empire in the Balkans during the 16th and 17th centuries.
 They could be erected for a variety of reasons such as protecting a strategically valuable area or a town Some palankas evolved into larger settlements.

+Carolingian Empire

+The Carolingian empire adapted similar Greek/Roman styles of military fortification including the building of palisades as one measure of a layered defensive and offensive technique.
+These assumptions have largely relied on textual reference and architectural similarities.
+Archaeological parallels have provided further evidence of their use in the Medieval era.
+The Siege of Pavia, to conquer the Lombard Kingdom, is an example of effective Frankish adoption of wooden palisades to surround a city as a barrier to isolate and force surrender.
+Although wooden fortifications often decay, one of the best-preserved Carolingian hill forts that demonstrate use of palisade construction is in Büraburg, Germany revealing earth ramparts topped with wooden palisades.

 Half-timber palisade construction

 In the late nineteenth century, when milled lumber was not available or practical, many Adirondack buildings were built using a palisade architecture.
 The walls were made of vertical half timbers; the outside, rounded half with its bark still on faced Adirondack weather, while the inside half was sanded and varnished for a finished wood look.
 Typically, the cracks between the vertical logs were filled with moss and sometimes covered with small sticks.
 Inside, the cracks were covered with narrow wooden battens.
 This palisade style was much more efficient to build than the traditional horizontal log cabin, since two half logs provided more surface area than one whole log and the vertical alignment meant a stronger structure for supporting loads like upper stories and roofs.
 It also presented a more finished look inside.
 Examples of this architectural style can still be found in the Adirondacks, such as around Big Moose Lake.